mregen/UANodesetWebViewer/README.md

 It is published on DockerHub: https://hub.docker.com/r/barnstee/uanodesetwebviewer

-Run it via: docker run barnstee/uanodesetwebviewer:latest
+Run it via: docker run -p 8080:80 barnstee/uanodesetwebviewer:latest

+Then point your web browser to localhost:8080

 ###  Upload